Zeinab Mokalled

-Zeinab Mokalled (born 1936 in Jarjouh) is a Lebanese environmental activist.
+Zeinab Mokalled (born 1936 in Jarjouaa) is a Lebanese environmental activist.

 She earned a teacher's certificate.
 She taught at the Al-Musaytbeh School and the Arabsalim Public School.

-She founded the NGO Nedaa Al-Ard ('the call of the Earth'), to do Trash collection and recycling, when the municipal government failed.
-She organized composting with assistance from the United Nations Development Program's "Environmentally Friendly Ideas" project.
+She founded the NGO Nedaa Al-Ard ('the call of the Earth'), to do trash collection and recycling, when the municipal government failed.
+She organized composting with assistance from the United Nations Development Programme's "Environmentally Friendly Ideas" project.
 Her movement became a model for Lebanon.